Shai-r-M/WD-MATALA-MARVEL/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- This website is an own version of Marvel website, focusing on Spiderverse.
-- Whats the purpose
+- Add JS text animation , use pages, try out new coding.
-- What are key components
+- js text animation, use of pages
-- What technology used and how it is used
+- js,css,html

 ### Key Components
 <!-- TODO: List of Key Components -->